Universal Probability Distribution for the Wave Function of a Quantum System Entangled with Its Environment: Introduction

-For any density matrix $\rho$ on $\Hilbert$, the measure $GAP(\rho)$ on (the Borel $\sigma$-algebra of) $\sphere(\Hilbert)$ is built \x{by} starting from the measure $G(\rho)$, which is the Gaussian measure on $\Hilbert$ with mean 0 and covariance matrix $\rho$.
+The first definition involves Gaussian measures and proceeds in three steps represented by the acronym $GAP$.
+We start from the measure $G(\rho)$, which is the Gaussian measure on $\Hilbert$ with mean 0 and covariance matrix $\rho$.
 In this paper, we are interested only in the case $\dim\Hilbert< \infty$.
 Then $G(\rho)$ can be explicitly defined as follows: Let $S$ be the subspace of $\Hilbert$ on which $\rho$ is supported, i.e., its positive spectral subspace, or equivalently the orthogonal complement of its kernel, or equivalently its range; let $d'=\dim S$ and $\rho_+$ the restriction of $\rho$ to $S$; then $G(\rho)$ is the measure on $\Hilbert$ supported on $S$ with the following density relative to the Lebesgue measure $\lambda$ on $S$:

-\y{Equivalently, a $G(\rho)$-distributed random vector $\psi$ is one whose coefficients $\scp{\chi_i}{\psi}$ relative to an eigenbasis $\{\chi_i\}$ of $\rho$ (i.e., $\rho\chi_i = p_i \chi_i$ with $0\leq p_i\leq 1$) are independent complex Gaussian random variables with mean 0 and variances $\EEE|\scp{\chi_i}{\psi}|^2=p_i$; by a \emph{complex Gaussian} random variable we mean one whose real and imaginary parts are independent real Gaussian random variables with equal variances.}
+Equivalently, a $G(\rho)$-distributed random vector $\psi$ is one whose coefficients $\scp{\chi_i}{\psi}$ relative to an eigenbasis $\{\chi_i\}$ of $\rho$ (i.e., $\rho\chi_i = p_i \chi_i$ with $0\leq p_i\leq 1$) are independent complex Gaussian random variables with mean 0 and variances $\EEE|\scp{\chi_i}{\psi}|^2=p_i$; by a \emph{complex Gaussian} random variable we mean one whose real and imaginary parts are independent real Gaussian random variables with equal variances.

 Noting that \be \int_\Hilbert G(\rho)(d\psi) \, \|\psi\|^2 = \tr \rho =1\,, \ee we now define the adjusted Gaussian measure $GA(\rho)$ on $\Hilbert$ as:

 If $\psi^{GA}$ is a $GA(\rho)$-distributed vector, then $GAP(\rho)$ is the distribution of this vector projected on the unit sphere; that is, $GAP(\rho)$ is the distribution of